One is all you need: Second-order Unification without First-order Variables: Introduction

 \section{Introduction}

 In general, unification is the process of equating symbolic expressions.
-Second-order unification concerns symbolic expressions containing function variables, i.e. variables which take expressions as arguments.
-Such processes are fundamental to mathematics and computer science, and are central to formal methods, verification, automated reasoning, interactive theorem proving, and a variety of other areas.
-In addition, methods of formal verification based on \emph{satisfiability modulo theories (SMT)} exploits various forms of unification within the underlying theories and their implementations.
+Second-order unification concerns symbolic expressions containing function variables, i.e., variables that take expressions as arguments.
+Such processes are fundamental to mathematics and computer science and are central to formal methods, verification, automated reasoning, interactive theorem proving, and various other areas.
+In addition, formal verification methods based on \emph{satisfiability modulo theories (SMT)} exploit various forms of unification within the underlying theories and their implementations.

+In this paper, we reduce Hilbert's 10$^{th}$ problem to a fragment of second-order unification restricted as follows: (i) only one second-order variable occurs, (ii) no first-order variables occur, and (iii) an associative binary function symbol is allowed to occur.

+Essentially, our encoding maps unknowns of the given polynomial to argument positions of the unique second-order variable occurring in the unification problem.
+Replacement of an unknown by a non-negative integer $n$ is equivalent to applying a substitution to the unification problem, which replaces \textbf{F} by a term containing $n$ occurrences of the associated bound variable.

-Recent investigations have made efforts to increase the expressive power of SMT by adding higher-order features~\cite{DBLP:conf/cade/BarbosaROTB19}.
-In some cases, synthesis techniques are required to find SMT models~\cite{DBLP:conf/lpar/ParsertBJK23}.
-Furthermore, various function synthesis problems can be addressed using Syntax-Guided Synthesis (SyGuS)~\cite{DBLP:series/natosec/AlurBDF0JKMMRSSSSTU15}.
-Observe that in many cases SyGuS can be considered as a form of equational second-order unification where (i) only one second-order variable allowed, (ii) first-order variables do not occur.
-Often, enumerative SyGuS solvers use Counterexample Guided Inductive Synthesis~\cite{DBLP:conf/cav/AbateDKKP18} to speed up the synthesis procedure by leveraging ground instances of the problem.
-In the synthesis domain of Programming-By-Example (PBE) the goal is to find functions that satisfy a given set of concrete input-output examples where no variables (other than the synthesis target) are present~\cite{DBLP:journals/ftpl/GulwaniPS17}.
-All of these developments combined motivate the investigation of second-order unification, including \emph{ground} cases in the absence of first-order variables.
+Such unification problems are related to recent investigations aiming to increase the expressive power of SMT by adding higher-order features~\cite{DBLP:conf/cade/BarbosaROTB19,Tourret24}.
+Some methods for finding SMT models use synthesis techniques~\cite{DBLP:conf/lpar/ParsertBJK23} such as \textit{Syntax-Guided Synthesis} (SyGuS)~\cite{DBLP:series/natosec/AlurBDF0JKMMRSSSSTU15}, a common approach for function synthesis problems.
+In some cases, SyGuS can be considered a form of equational second-order unification where (i) only one second-order variable is allowed and (ii) first-order variables do not occur.
+Often, enumerative SyGuS solvers use \textit{Counterexample Guided Inductive Synthesis} (CEGIS) ~\cite{DBLP:conf/cav/AbateDKKP18} to speed up the synthesis procedure by leveraging ground instances of the problem.
+In the synthesis domain of \textit{Programming-By-Example} (PBE), the goal is to find functions that satisfy a given set of concrete input-output examples where no variables (other than the synthesis target) are present~\cite{DBLP:journals/ftpl/GulwaniPS17}.
+Combining these developments motivates the investigation of second-order unification, including \emph{ground} cases without first-order variables.